 A friend of mine grew up in Croatia and she assured me that this is what her grandmother used when she was growing up.
 She also warned me that no matter how hard you tug on that lid ‘unless you pull it’s ears, you will not get in.”
 This was pretty cute since she was talking about the grand kids stealing grandmas amazing jams and she’s now over the age of 40.
 What a great childhood memory.

 The glass on these jars is thick and durable.
-Unfortunately their website does not provide additional information about the glass which was something I had hoped to find.
+Their website does not provide additional information about the glass which was something I had hoped to find.
 I have never found glass as thick and strong feeling as these jars.

 I also found this statement on their website which was very interesting to me.